 This is a selective/niche group of folks who are part of a more curated experience from airbnb or other local tourist groups.
 They are the ones who are often trying to find quality content and experiences to share and reach out to their personal network of trusted recommendations and hidden finds to curate their vacation experience.

-With these needs and pain points in mind I developed guiding design principles, and a core feature set to help align the initial product road map.
+With these needs and pain points in mind I developed the following guiding design principles, and a core feature set to help align the initial product vision road map.

 Open vs. Guided Exploration